009-Personal-Alexa-like-Speech-Service/009---Personal-Alexa-like-Speech-Service/README.md

 * General speech recognition (text to speech & speech to text)
 * Segmentation of captured speech into words, phrases and sentences
 * Function recognition of individual words within a sentence (i.e. subject, verb, object, etc.)
-* analysis of sentence context, sentence relationships and entities
+* Analysis of sentence context, sentence relationships and entities

 **Data Mining Success Criteria**
 * Human language is complex and does not always follow logical rules.
 Words have many variants and meanings, some of which can only be grasped through the context of the content.
 Thus, it is extremely difficult for programs to recognize subliminal meanings in texts.